shivachethan/speri_portfolio/telecom-customer-churn-analytics/README.md

 # Telecom Customer Churn Analytics and Retention Strategy

-This project is a full analytics case study focused on understanding, predicting, and reducing telecom customer churn.
-It combines data cleaning, missing value treatment, exploratory data analysis, predictive modeling, risk segmentation, dashboarding, and business recommendatding, predicting, and reducing telecom customer churn.
-It combines data cleaning, missing vject was to identify key drivers of customer churn for Maven Communications and translate those findings into measurable business actions.
-The analysis combined Tableau, Power BI, Python, and SAS Viya to build both diagnostic dashboards and predictive churn segmentation for better decision-making.
+This project is an end-to-end analytics case study on telecom customer churn, focused on identifying why customers leave, predicting who is most at risk, and recommending actions to improve retention.
+It combines data cleaning, missing value treatment, exploratory analysis, predictive modeling, risk segmentation, and interactive dashboarding to turn raw customer data into actionable business insights.

+The goal of the project was to uncover the key drivers of churn for Maven Communications and translate those findings into practical, measurable retention strategies.
+Using Tableau, Power BI, Python, and SAS Viya, the analysis delivered both diagnostic views of churn behavior and predictive risk segmentation to support better business decision-making.

 ## Business Problem
 Customer churn creates major revenue loss for telecom providers.
 Without early insight into high-risk customers, retention efforts become reactive and inefficient.
 This project was designed to help leadership identify churn drivers, monitor churn patterns, and target retention campaigns more effectively.